waterfallm/experian/README.md

-Note: npm install react-redux
+Note: Do not pin react-redux to 7.2.0

-Do not pin  to 7.2.0
+npm install react-redux

 Redux Tools